 Disabling firewall/anti-virus apps

-Here is an excerpt of the answer I received:
+Here is an excerpt from the answer I received:

 “Have you tried temporarily disabling your firewall/anti-virus applications and retrying to connect?
 Firewalls and anti-virus programs are the common cause for stopping VPN connections from working.”